 Store e-bike battery 30-80% charged

 Next, it is recommended to not store your battery either fully charged or fully discharged (eg. either at 100 percent or 0 percent).
 It is recommended to charge your battery between the range of 30 and 80 percent for storage.
 Having your battery be partially charged for storage is best because it will help retain the battery’s capacity for a longer time.

 Here is the science behind how temperature affects batteries.
 In this particular case about lithium batteries: “The lithium powder inside the battery cells decreases its electrical resistance as it warms up.
 This means that in warmer conditions your battery will discharge more quickly and will need charging more often.
 A lithium battery is best stored in cold conditions where its internal resistance is greatest and will remain fully charged for longer.”

 Easy Tip: While you should be storing your batteries in cool and dry climates, the battery should be warmed to room temperature before you charge it.
 Charging an e-bike battery from a cold state can cause potential damage.

 You should not leave your battery charging for the entirety of your storage time, because though this will not affect its life, you may increase the risk of electrical fires.
 It is a good idea to invest in a wall-plug timer (see on Amazon), which will automatically turn the main current off after a certain amount of time.
 This will help make the process that much easier for you!

 Store e-bike battery at 0-20C

 It is also recommended that your battery should be stored between the temperatures of 0 and 20 degrees Celsius (32 – 68 Fahrenheit).
-And the ideal temperature somewhere in the middle around 10 degrees Celsius (50 Fahrenheit).
+And the ideal temperature is somewhere in the middle around 10 degrees Celsius (50 Fahrenheit).
 This will ensure that your battery will last longer.

 Easy Tip: The most important factor to remember is that your battery should not be stored below freezing temperatures.